torvalds/linux/Documentation/networking/dsa/configuration.rst

 All configurations are performed with tools from iproute2, which is available at https://www.kernel.org/pub/linux/utils/net/iproute2/

-Through DSA every port of a switch is handled like a normal linux Ethernet interface.
+Through DSA every port of a switch is handled like a yesrmal linux Ethernet interface.
 The CPU port is the switch port connected to an Ethernet MAC chip.
 The corresponding linux Ethernet interface is called the master interface.
 All other corresponding linux interfaces are called slave interfaces.